21 Jun Wind measurement in precision agriculture

 What about wind measurement in precision agriculture ?

 The wind is a well-known constraint for farmers during irrigation, spreading or spraying.
-Indeed, we can take the example of phytosanitary products which start to deflect from 15km/h of wind.
+We can take the example of phytosanitary products which start to deflect from 15km/h of wind.
 Moreover, the spraying or dusting of these products is forbidden when the wind speed reaches level 3 of the Beaufort scale, i.e. more than 19 km/h.

 Some actors in precision agriculture